Bobby612/L5-Project/LLtoBig3/readme.md

 ## Files
 ### LLVM to Bigrapher
-The main file, with functions creating the different nodes.
+The main file

+### Parse Structure
+File containing the functions emitting the different LLVM structures -- global variables, functions, blocks, instructions

 ### Parse Instructions
 Each method takes an instruction and any additional needed arguments (like state).